cs230-team/bug-mining/README.md

 fuzzy-cluster -> contains code and data for fuzzy clusters generated from change distiller diffs

-seq_mining -> contains code and data for patterns obtained by sequence mining
+seq_mining -> contains code and data for patterns obtained by sequence mining.